uncc-visionlab/calibrate_mocap_and_camera/README.md

 3. Place this file in the same directory as the `calib_analysis.m` file, inside a folder called **"quaternions"**.

-4. Edit the `calib_analysis.m` file-

-  After `addpath(quaternions)`, add the name of your transforms file without file extension and save.
+4. Edit the `calib_analysis.m` file, after `addpath(quaternions)`, add the name of your transforms file without file extension and save.

 5. Edit the transforms file:
     - add the first line: